cloudflare/cloudflare-docs/content/notifications/notification-available.md

 - Customers can search for and add domains from their list of enterprise zones.
 - Customers can choose which services the alert should monitor (Managed Firewall, Rate Limiting, etc.).
-- Customers can filter events by a targetted action
+- Customers can filter events by a targeted action.

 **Included with**